 Introduction

+With the multiplicity of networks available and the need for more connectivity, there is a market demand for a standardized WebAPI to provide connection management functionalities which would facilitate development and integration of Connection Manager Web Applications as well as to provide more status information about the connection to any Web application using mobile data services.

+The goal of the OMA OpenCM WebAPI is to facilitate the development of Connection Manager Web Applications to the mobile environment and to provide additional services such as Information Status to Web applications relying on connectivity to mobile networks.

-The Technical Specification of the Web API for Open Connection Management defines Web API bindings for the [OpenCMAPI_TS] specification.
+In this context, the Technical Specification for the Open Connection Management WebAPI defines a Web API binding for the [OpenCMAPI_TS] specification, i.e. it provides the CMAPI device discovery, a transport independent JSON-RPC payload data structure, return values, error codes and two transport bindings (native HTTP and WebSockets).

-A transport independent JSON-RPC Payload data structure is used for the Web-Binding.
-This JSON-RPC Payload data can be embedded in HTTP or use natively in other transport mechanism (e.g. WebSocket).

-It explains as well how to translate CMAPI functions into the WebIDL, how the JavaScript Library implements the Web API Binding using the methods and event handlers of corresponding Web API, and the details of the JSON-RPC data structure of request and return messages as the Application Data within the underlying Web protocol.

-Version 1.0

-Void.
+In the context of this specification a WebIDL [OpenCMAPI-SUP-WIDL] and a JSON schema [OpenCMAPI-SUP-JSD] is provided.

+Appendix D. describes how a JavaScript Library implements the Web API based on WebSocket Transport binding. .

 Version 1.1

 Version 1.1 is the first version which was produced of this document as WebAPI was not part of the scope of OpenCMAPI Enabler 1.0.

-This version of the specification supports the following operations:

-Version 1.1 of the Web API for Open CM API specification addresses the following aspects:
+This version of the specification addresses the following aspects:

 Security and concurrency control function, e.g. access control and authorization